Well-written resumes and cover letters and essential to a successful job search - and we can help.

 As you move through a selection process and are invited to interview, you can always bring the version of your resume formatted to be pleasing to the eye.
 For more information, see our handout on Technology-Friendly Resume Formatting Tips .

 While a resume looks back at your past experiences and accomplishments, a cover letter looks forward.
 Also called a letter of intent, it explains why you are interested in a particular position and synthesizes/highlights the education and experiences detailed on your resume, as they apply to a particular employer.
 The cover letter should not tread the same valuable real estate as the resume, but should offer new insight, especially painting a clear picture that you are knowledgeable about the opportunity to which you’re applying and are a great fit for it.
 Most successful cover letters are a maximum of one page (3-4 paragraphs).

-Career Services offers advice and resources to help you, whether you’re starting from scratch or you’re an experienced job searcher who just needs another set of eyes to polish your product.
-Follow these steps:
+The Center for Career & Professional Development offers advice and resources to help you, whether you’re starting from scratch or you’re an experienced job searcher who just needs another set of eyes to polish your product.

-Get one-on-one help by scheduling an appointment with a career advisor to discuss resume development and/or critique a draft of your resume.
+Get one-on-one help by scheduling an appointment with a career advisor to discuss development of a resume, cover letter, personal statement, application or other document.
+Ideally, bring a first draft.
 Call us at (512) 863-1346 to schedule a time.
 Want a preview?
 Download My Resume Checklist to see if you’ve covered the bases.

 - Resume Samples - Hundreds of job-specific resume examples written by professional resume writers and career coaches to help aspiring job seekers.